 While the total cost of the bored tunnel alternative is \$4.24 billion, we estimate the bored tunnel itself will cost \$1.9 billion.
 The design for the tunnel is very preliminary, however, and there are things we do not know yet.
-To account for this in the cost estimate, we estimated the risks and identified a potential cost if none of the risks materialize and a potential cost if all of the risks materialize.
+To account for this in the cost estimate, we estimated the risks and identified a potential cost if some of the risks materialize and a potential cost if more of the risks materialize.
 Our estimate also accounts for seven years of inflation from now until the tunnel is complete in 2015.

-This method of cost estimating is based on WSDOT's Cost Estimate Validation Process (CEVP).
-A key difference between conventional estimating and CEVP is the expression of project cost and schedule as a range rather than as a single number.
-This range accounts for risk factors that might otherwise cause costs to balloon over time.
-Because of the CEVP process, WSDOT has a strong record of delivering projects on time and on budget.
+This method of cost estimating is consistent with WSDOT's Cost Estimate Validation Process (CEVP®).
+A key difference between conventional estimating and CEVP® is the combination of a base cost (if all goes as planned) plus a risk cost (if risk events occur) and the expression of project cost and schedule as ranges rather than as single numbers.
+These ranges show the effect of risks if they occur and help develop risk management plans to better control costs.
+In part because of the CEVP® process, WSDOT has a strong record of delivering projects on time and on budget.
 For example, almost 90 percent of the Transportation Partnership and Nickel gas tax projects have been completed under or on budget.